FbW-E01/uib-content-the-sweet-spot-2/README.md

 Let's improve upon our previous exercise by adding some images.
 Have a look at the new and improved page [here](https://digitalcareerinstitute.github.io/UIB-content-the-sweet-spot-v2/index.html)

+There are example solutions here.
+The examples have broken and poorly written HTML - feel free to fix it for your fork :)s

 #### Main Page

 ![main page](images/main.png)